 Hoffman should put himself under the mushroom.
 I think he would find that his ‘icons’ are not just convenient inventions; that we perceive not fictions but reflections, notwithstanding their reduced or tempered state, of the noumenon.

 Consider this: if all we see of anything, in our normal state, is a veiled, diminished, stabilised, manageable version of the reality… if a leaf in the forest is revealed under psilocybin as a divine, living architecture, numinal, a fountain of energy, its curves, ratios and symmetries a direct experience of the Logos… what then of human beings?
 If the brain is a reducing valve for consciousness, that includes consciousness of self.
 If everything around is revealed as so much more than our daily experience can grasp… Then the phenomenon of the human being, too, is as nothing to its noumenon.

 Do we know what we are?
 Do we have even the faintest conception?

-And if one, through an act of inspired catalepsis, could grasp that… Can that be accounted in game-theory mathematics?
-I have no idea, but if it could, it might just change the game entirely.
+And if one, through an act of inspired catalepsis, could grasp that… could it be accounted in game-theory mathematics?
+It might just change the game entirely.